ankit-gupta1994/elevate-labs-task-2/README.md

 2) Checked the datatype of all columns.
 3) Loaded the data in Power BI and created a dashboard.
 4) Created one custom column of Delivery time to calculate the average delivery time.
+5) Added one slicer to visualize the data according to region.

 Insights from Dashboard:
 1) Most of the sales are made with cash.